 Based on the final percentage of asymbiotic germination and the intensity of pre-sowing treatments, we propose a binary classification system for orchid seed germination behaviour: compliant and defiant germination.
 For assessing data, we used the appearance of rhizoids as a criterion for germination, following the developmental classification system of Zettler and Hofer (1998).
 Owing to the heterogeneity in the literature regarding the precise stage considered for germination in various orchid species, only works reporting the appearance of rhizoids were included in our database.
 In cases of multiple reports on the same species, we used those with the highest germination values.
 More specifically, we define the germination behaviour of an orchid species as defiant when either the final asymbiotic germination percentage does not exceed 40% or when a prolonged duration (> 1 h) of chemical treatment is required to achieve germination higher than 40%.
-In summary, the species in the entire dataset can be categorized into two groups based on germination behaviour: 1) Defiant (FG: 0-40%, mean = 12.8%, n = 85), and 2) Compliant (FG: 45-100%, mean = 77.6%, n = 118).
+Thus, defiant asymbiotic germination is the case where orchid seeds do not germinate under typical lab procedures (nutrient media and pre-treatments).
+In summary, the species in the entire dataset can be categorised into two groups based on germination behaviour: 1) Defiant (FG: 0-40%, mean = 12.8%, n = 85), and 2) Compliant (FG: 45-100%, mean = 77.6%, n = 118).
 Regarding the second criterion (duration of chemical treatment), it is important to note that only 4 species with germination over 40% are classified in the defiant group, with the most extreme case being Cephalanthera rubra which achieved 60% FG after 15 h of chemical treatment (Rasmussen, 1995).
 The dividing line of 40% was selected as a close approximation to half of the highest mode value (85.7%), which nearly coincides with the highest valley (38.5%).
 This choice is based on: a) a Hartigan’s test of unimodality (p-value < 0.001), and b) a test using the 'multimode' package in R with the ACR method (p-value = 0.13).
 In this test, three modes (1.8%, 19.7%, and 85.7%) and two antimodes (13.2% and 38.5%) were identified.
 According to our criteria, the 203 species in our dataset are divided almost equally into the two groups: 118 species (58%) are classified as compliant, while 85 species (42%) are categorized as defiant.
 It is worth noting that in a previous preliminary work (Oikonomidis and Thanos, 2020), in addition to the defiant and compliant groups, we proposed a third category for even easier germination, encompassing species that could readily germinate on water or water agar without any chemical treatment.
 However, due to the small size of this group (n = 11), we decided, in this study, to incorporate them into the compliant germination category.

 Biotic and abiotic factors